 - The area is currently mainly occupied by young working age residents and their very young children.
 Persons aged 0-4 years and 20-39 years make up around three quarters of the resident population.
-The primacy of these age groups will not materially change over time, with these groups still anticipated to comprise over 68% of the population in 2036. - In 2011, compared to the Greater Sydney average the Urban Renewal Area had significantly fewer numbers of school-age children, older workers, empty nesters and retirees; and had significantly greater numbers of young workers and tertiary students. - Child-less couples are the dominant household type, with lone person and group households also significantly represented.
+The primacy of these age groups will not materially change over time, with these groups still anticipated to comprise over 68% of the population in 2036. - In 2016, compared to the Greater Sydney average the Urban Renewal Area had significantly fewer numbers of school-age children, older workers, empty nesters and retirees; and had significantly greater numbers of young workers and tertiary students. - ► Child-less couples are the dominant household type.
 Group households make up around 15% of all households, which is high compared to Greater Sydney (4%).
-Families and singles with children make up only 22% of total households.
-The dominance of couple-only, single person and group households is expected to continue throughout the development horizon. - In 2011 the average household size was 2.36 persons per dwelling. - Just over half of residents in 2011 were in rented dwellings, compared to the Sydney average of 30%. - The area is highly multi-cultural, with 63% of residents having been born overseas and 37% having arrived recently in the country.
-The dominant cultural group is Chinese, with 32% of the residents having Chinese ancestry which is four times the Sydney average.
-Some 56% of the population have a non English speaking background, which is more than double the Sydney average.
-This cultural diversity is likely to persist in the future. - The resident population is comparatively highly educated, with 44% having a degree qualification or higher.
-Some 46% of the adult population in 2011 identified as managers or professionals.
-This profile was reflected in workers having relatively high incomes compared to the rest of Sydney. - The area in 2011 had greater rates of workforce participation and persons in full-time employment than the Sydney average.
-The rate of unemployment among residents was close to the Sydney average. - Compared to Greater Sydney, the use of public transport for the journey to work is high and rates of car ownership are low.
+Families and singles with children make up only 20% of total households, with is lower than Greater Sydney average.
+The dominance of couple-only and single person households is expected to continue throughout the development horizon.